cmwylie19/task-service/Scenarios/DeployInK8s.md

 # Deploy Application in Kubernetes

 _This scenario is a prereq scenerio.
 It is not mandatory for the other scenerios.
 It is created to show you how to deploy the task-service application in Kubernetes.
-It will walk through building a container from a dockerfile.
+It will walk through building a container from a Dockerfile.
 Pushing the built container into a Container Reguistry (DockerHub in this case), deploying the application into kubernetes, and exposing a service to the outside world and clean it up when done._

 ## Prereqs